algorithmiaio/wheelmaker/README.md

 ## Compliation quirks

-Here is a link to our built docker image.
-To create a useful wheel, you must compile your C++ project in an environment that's identical to what it will be executing on as an algorithm, as most C++ projects compile using relative system paths (static builds not withstanding) - this means you should compile your C++ project within a docker container using the above image.
+You must compile your C++ project in an environment that's identical to what it will be executing on as an algorithm, as most C++ projects compile using relative system paths (static builds not withstanding).
+__Before continuing in this guide, you should already have terminal access to a running docker container using the provided image.__

+The first step is to compile your C++ project, best practice here is to build only what you need.
 Need a little help on figuring out how to compile your C++ project so that our wheel_builder will work properly?
-Take a look at our caffe_builder.py script and see how we migrate and move necessary files while preserving the overall folder architecture.
+Take a look at our [caffe_builder][caffe_builder] script and see how we migrate and move necessary files while preserving the overall folder architecture.
 If you're creating a simple python wrapper, exporting your `*.so` / `*.dll` / `*.pyd` files should be sufficient.
-An example of a project like this would be the cv2 / opencv-python package.
+An example of a project like this would be the [cv2 / opencv-python][cv2] package.
 It contains a simple ```__init__.py``` and a single ```cv2.so``` file, super simple!

-Your project's build products have now been placed into a properly named system directory, with all of the necessary relative path heirarchies preserved!
+Your project's build products should now been placed into a properly named system directory, with all of the necessary relative path heirarchies preserved.
 If you want to test out your package now, simply open up a python REPL (aka type in `python` into your terminal window) and simply import your package by name.

 `If there are any issues with the python repl, then something might have went wrong during the compilation / data migration stage.
 Don't hesistate to get in touch with us if you're having issues.`